alexwlchan/alexwlchan.net/src/notes/2025/2025-07-24-zipstream-to-boto3.md

 ---
-layout: til
+layout: note
 title: Using zipstream to stream new zip files to object storage with boto3
 summary: You can construct a `zipstream.ZipFile`, add files, then wrap it in a file-like object to upload it with `S3.upload_fileobj`.
 date: 2025-07-24 11:42:15 +01:00
-tags:
+topics:
-  - python
+  - Python
-  - python:boto3
+  - AWS
-old_syntax_highlighting: true
 ---
 I'm writing some code to build large ZIP files and store them in [S3-compatible object storage](/til/2025/linode-with-boto3/).